By Jeff Houck

 I didn’t want to do it.
 I wanted to be an editor.
 I wanted to stay on an editing track.
 I had been a bureau chief, a city editor and a features editor.
 I wanted to be Duke.
 A no-nonsense, smart problem-solver with endless heart, a nose for news and a talent for managing both a fish bowl of fevered newsroom egos and an ocean of angry readers.

 He’s the kind of guy that when he left the paper, all the pieces of the farewell sheet cake were sliced away.
 Except for his name.
 We worked in a room full of sugar-hungry piranhas.
-That was respect for the man who is now in hospice care with terminal cancer.
+That was respect for the man who died Jan.
+28 of terminal cancer.

 His sense of the absurdity made working with him more fun.
 When I handed him a pair of Elvis glasses I bought during a work trip to Nashville, he curled his lip without hesitation.
 When he came upon a clutch of us sampling a new flavor of Twinkies, he dove in with earnest observations.
 When I brought a sombrero to work, because why not, El Duque became the first – and I’d argue the finest – model of The Sombrero Project.